Orange-OpenSource/a11y-guidelines/src/en/articles/using-aria-current-attribute.md

 The `aria-current` attribute accepts the following values: `true`, `page`, `step`, `location`, `date`, `time` and `false`.

 - `true` : indicates the current item within a set
+- `page` : indicates the current page within a set
 - `step` : indicates the current step within a process
 - `location` : indicates the current location within an environment or context.
 - `date` : indicates the current date within a collection of dates.